 The above photo shows a poster that I have created for the Hologram of the Moon project.
 It is a graphical celebration of creating the most unique image of the full moon in the world.

 If you would like one of the hologram of the moon posters, you can download one to print out:

 Here is your FREE Hologram of the Moon Poster(s), both sizes are suitable for printing and framing:

 Download Moon Poster (16 x 20-inch)

 Entry: 19 September 2011

-The hologram of the moon was unveiled to the public for the first time at the New York Hall of Science on September 18th & 19th, 2011 (the very first viewing was at one of my summer holography workshop classes s at the Smithsonian in Washington, D.C.).
+The hologram of the moon was unveiled to the public for the first time at the New York Hall of Science on September 18th & 19th, 2011 (the first private viewing was at one of my summer holography workshop classes at the Smithsonian in Washington, D.C.).
 This was during the Maker Faire event, sponsored by Make Magazine.
 The display, which also included 3D technologies going back to the 19th century, won an Editor's Choice blue ribbon.
 It was well received, along with its companion stereoview card, shown in an antique stereoscope.

 And thus concludes the making of the Hologram of the Moon.